slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The right way to do things is not to try to persuade people you’re right but to challenge them to think it through for themselves."
 -- Noam Chomsky*

-> *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
--- T.H.
-White*

 > *"The mind is not a vessel to be filled but a fire to be kindled."
 -- Plutarch*

-> *"in academia there is much talk, little action.
+> *"In academia there is much talk, little action.
 In industry, there is much action, little thought."
 -- Donald Norman*

-> *"In a literature class, the students were given an assignment to write a short story involving all the important ingredients > *"Nobility, Emotion, Sex, Religion *and Mystery.
-One student allegedly handed in the following story: "My god!" cried the duchess.
-"I’m pregnant.
-Who did it?"*
-> *"Examinations are formidable even to the best prepared, for even the greatest fool may ask more than the wisest man can answer."
--- C.C.
-Colton*

-> *"The price of success in philosophy is triviality."
--- C. Glymour*

 > *"My opinions may have changed, but not the fact that I am right."
 -- Ashleigh Brilliant*